szepeviktor/wordpress-website-lifecycle/README.md

 # WordPress website lifecycle

-:bulb: How to work with WordPress.
+:bulb: How to work with WordPress. #active-development #self-hosted #long-term #monitoring

 We run WordPress on Debian GNU/Linux operating system which runs on an UpCloud cloud instance.